carpentries-incubator/genome-mining/_episodes/04-bigslice-bigfam.md

 We will use again `echo` to write this information into our `dataset_taxonomy.tsv`.
-This is going to be a little long because we have 8 genomes adn we will need to write 8 `echo` lines, but bear with us.
+This is going to be a little long because we have 8 genomes and we will need to write 8 `echo` lines, but bear with us.
 We are almost there!

 ~~~